ryulant1ng/ryulant1ng.github.io/docs/about.md

 #### Lists

 - For every list item, don't write period
-- Make each item's subtitle bold (before the colon) and capitalize the first letter of each sentence after the colon
+- Make each item's subtitle bold (before the colon, don't bold the colon) and capitalize the first letter of each sentence after the colon
 - Don't use list with one item

 #### Quotes